tk3369/ContextTracking.jl/README.md

 The `context` function returns a `Context` object with the following properties:

-- `id`: context id, by default it is the thread id
+- `id`: context id, which is unique per current execution frame (even across async tasks or threads)
 - `data`: the data being tracked by the context.
 By default, it is a `Dict`.
-- `generations`: number of context levels.
+- `generations`: current number of context levels in the stack frames.

 ```julia
 julia> c = context()